The Librarians (band)

 The Librarians were a power pop band from Berkeley, California who formed in 1999 by Damon Larson and Ryan Gan.
 They released one album, The Pathetic Aesthetic, in 2002, which received 4 out of 5 stars from Allmusic.

 The group was famous mostly for their raucous live act:

 But (Ryan) Gan, the anti-frontperson frontperson of the Librarians, isn't even fazed.
 Though on the record, Gan's job is limited to backup vocals and tambourine for vocalist-guitarist Damon Larson, he explodes into his full potential onstage with spastic tambourine beating and poster-worthy one-hand-on-the-hip-the-other-thrust-skyward poses.
 His performance is truly horrifying in its cheesiness, and yet it's unnervingly mesmerizing.
 It's a kind of innocence-lost scenario: everyone reaches the same guilty conclusion, "Christ, why don't more bands do this?"

 Ryan Gan received his Master's in Library and Information Science in 2006 and is now employed as a librarian and professor in Torrance, California.
 Prior to this and the formation of the band, Gan played the euphonium at Magnolia High School in Anaheim, California between 1990 and 1994.
-Gan has since picked up the euphonium again and is playing in a community band.
+Gan has since picked up the euphonium again and has playing in a community band.
+As 2023, Gan has started a noise project called Insufficient Despair.
 Since leaving the Librarians, Damon Larson has continued his musical career.
 His newest band, the Paranoids, is a fixture on the San Francisco music scene.